MistaSee/ChatGP-TA/README.md

 ## Installation

 ChatGP-TA is a plugin for GPT-4 and requires GPT-4 to run properly.
 It is recommended to get **ChatGPT Plus** to run ChatGP-TA.
-This will greatly decrease the chance of running out of tokens during worldbuilding.
+This will greatly decrease the chance of running out of tokens during use.

 ## Contributing